Updated 3 January 2022

 - If you are coming from green countries, you do not need to quarantine yourself.
 However, you will need to do an RT-PCR test on arrival, days 6 and 9 from arrival.

 - If you are coming from other countries, you must quarantine yourself for 10 days.
 Additionally, you will need to do an RT-PCR test on arrival and on day 9 from arrival.

 If you have arrived from a country that the UAE authorities deem are high-risk, then you will be subject to quarantine at a government facility.

-Children under 12 are exempt from testing unless they show symptoms of coronavirus.
+Children under 12 are exempt from testing unless they show symptoms.